Boston: Climate

-Under the Köppen climate classification, depending on the isotherm used, Boston has either a humid subtropical climate (Köppen Cfa) under the 0 °C isotherm or a humid continental climate under the 0 °C isotherm (Köppen Dfa).
-The city is best described as being in a transitional zone between the two climates.
-Summers are typically warm and humid, while winters are cold and stormy, with occasional periods of heavy snow.
-Spring and fall are usually cool to mild, with varying conditions dependent on wind direction and jet stream positioning.
+Under the Köppen climate classification, Boston has either a hot-summer humid continental climate (Köppen Dfa) under the 0 °C isotherm or a humid subtropical climate (Köppen Cfa) under the −3 °C isotherm.
+Summers are warm to hot and humid.
+Winters are cold and stormy, with occasional periods of heavy snow.
+Spring and fall are usually cool and mild, with varying conditions dependent on wind direction and the position of the jet stream.
 Prevailing wind patterns that blow offshore minimize the influence of the Atlantic Ocean.
-However, in winter areas near the immediate coast will often see more rain than snow as warm air is drawn off the Atlantic at times.
-The city lies at the transition between USDA plant hardiness zones 6b (most of the city) and 7a (Downtown, South Boston, and East Boston neighborhoods).
+In winter, areas near the immediate coast often see more rain than snow, as warm air is sometimes drawn off the Atlantic.
+Boston lies at the border between USDA plant hardiness zones 6b (away from the coastline) and 7a (close to the coastline).
+Receiving over 2,600 hours of sunshine annually, Boston is one of the sunniest oceanic cities located at its latitude globally.